AmandaFranklinRyan/Conflict-Mapping-with-Satellite-Data/README.md

 # Conflict-Mapping-with-Satellite-Data

-This repository contains downloaded data from UNOSAT and Sentinel-2 satellites for use in a future machine learning project to automatically identify building destruction in the Syrian city of Raqqa after the American Coalition bombing in 2017.It contains:
+This repository contains downloaded data from UNOSAT and Sentinel-2 satellites for use in a future machine learning project to automatically identify building destruction in the Syrian city of Raqqa after the American Coalition bombing in 2017.
+It contains:

 **R Scripts**